 For me, a practical cage must absolutely have a removable tray or drawer.
 At this point, I will not make any concessions.

 This makes it possible to change the bottom of the cage quickly and therefore no excuse to postpone cleaning.

 Knowing that this cleaning will be done roughly so quickly.
-For the rest of the criteria I talk about it here: Choosing a cage for a pet bird.

 I find it quite hygienic and very absorbent.
 You can also use anise sand.